 Julieta (Lina Santos) lives a care-free life of luxury with her husband Eduardo (Hugo Stiglitz), whom works in advertisement for Ray-Ban.
-Every Wednesday Julieta meets up with her close cousin in Cuernavaca, but her trips out there aren’t necessarily to just see her favorite cousin—it’s actually to spend time with her hunky lover Marcelo (Miguel Angel Rodriguez).
-Marcelo begs Julieta to separate from her husband, marry him & to join him in Tijuana where he is to begin a new career out there.
+Every Wednesday, Julieta meets up with her close cousin in Cuernavaca, but her trips out there aren’t necessarily to just see her favorite cousin—it’s actually to spend time with her hunky lover Marcelo (Miguel Angel Rodriguez).
+Marcelo begs Julieta to separate from her husband and to marry him & join him in Tijuana where he is to begin a new job out there.
 Julieta doesn’t want to lose her luxurious life provided by Eduardo, so she doesn’t take anymore chances with Marcelo and thus ends their relationship.
 Once Marcelo leaves for Tijuana, he leaves Julieta a goodbye present which is a beautiful & very expensive necklace.
 This necklace of course leads to some heavy consequences for Julieta to face.

 After Julieta storms out after her confrontation—she bumps into the younger couple that are featured in the 2nd story.

 The second story is honestly predictable right near the end.
 You know a certain something will happen and sure enough it does.
 The story’s purpose overall though is to not freak out right away & abandon your feelings completely just for a little pleasure.
-And about that “little pleasure”, well it’s actually a very raunchy sex scene and it’ll either amuse you greatly or if you’re sensitive to such things, will make you feel ill towards.
+And about that “little pleasure”, well it’s actually a very raunchy sex scene and it’ll either amuse you greatly or if you’re sensitive to such things— it will make you feel quite uncomfortable.
 This particular sex scene is something else for sure.

 Mariana (Elizabeth Katz) is very bored with her housewife life and seeks out a rendezvous in the personal ads.
 She finds a man by the name of Armando (Enrique Rocha) and they both hit it off fairly quick.
 Just when you think it’s just about sex & nothing more—Mariana is stalked by Armando whom believes she belongs to only him and this obsession leads to some very dire consequences for Mariana and her family!

 Inspired by the Italian melodrama-anthology films that he admired growing up and with the Mexican film industry rapidly changing to something “Nuevo” & prestigious in the 1990’s; director Adolfo Martinez Solares alongside his father Gilberto Martinez Solares had made their very own Nuevo Cine Mexicano film containing 3 stories of infidelity.
-In my interview with Adolfo, he says the topic of infidelity is “universal” and these 3 stories are very much relatable to anyone from anywhere in the world.
+In my interview with Adolfo, he says the topic of infidelity is “universal” and these 3 stories are very much relatable to anyone.
 Infidelity is hurtful and there are always consequences from it.
-And that ladies & gentlemen is exactly what Mujeres Infieles is about.
+And that ladies & gentlemen, is exactly what Mujeres Infieles is all about.

 Mujeres Infieles gained buzz when it won Best Foreign Film at the Houston International Film Festival (Worldfest Houston) and another big win in a festival in Charleston, TX.
-Mujeres Infieles deserved its winnings & more because it is well thought-out & intriguing.
-Its 3 stories will surely bring you plenty of erotic/melodramatic entertainment & maybe even some emotions will erupt from your inner soul as well.
+Mujeres Infieles deserved its winnings because it is a well thought-out & intriguing movie.
+These 3 stories will surely bring you plenty of erotic/melodramatic entertainment & maybe even some emotions will erupt from your inner soul as well.